Annoraaq/grid-engine/docs/p/introduction/index.md

 ### Renderers

 A **renderer** is a piece of software that vizualizes the logic of Grid Engine.
 Grid Engine ships with a [Phaser.js](https://phaser.io/) renderer in shape of a [Phaser.js](https://phaser.io/) plugin.
 That makes it easy to integrate the grid logic of Grid Engine with your [Phaser.js](https://phaser.io/) game.
 However, a renderer can come in many shapes.
-There could be a renderer for the terminal that prints the grid as ASCII characters.
+There could be a renderer for the terminal that prints the grid as ASCII characters (see [this tutorial](/p/ascii-renderer/index.html)).
 Or there could be a [Three.js](https://threejs.org/) renderer that renders a 3D representation of the grid.

 You can also run Grid Engine without any renderer at all using headless mode.
 That can be useful on the server or if a visual representation of the grid is just not relevant for your use case.